pinselimo/Pythas/docs/source/index.rst

 Welcome to Pythas' documentation!
 ==================================

 With *Pythas* it is possible to import Haskell modules into Python just as if they were native modules.
-It automatically creates the FFI exports including all relevant type conversions, compiles and binds your Haskell code to the Python at runtime.
-It was designed with ease of use in mind and supports a pythonic, intuitive interface.
+It automatically creates the FFI exports including all relevant type conversions, compiles and binds your Haskell code to Python at runtime.
+It was designed with ease of use in mind and sports a pythonic, intuitive interface.

 Dependencies
 ------------

 One development goal for *Pythas* was to keep users out of cabal hell.
-Thus, the pacakage includes all Haskell and C source files needed.
-To compile its own source and other Haskell modules *Pythas* needs either *Stack* or a plain *GHC* installation. f either of those is installed they can be detected automatically.
-If *Stack* is installed, it will always be used as default.
+Thus, the package includes all Haskell and C source files needed.
+To compile its own source and other Haskell modules *Pythas* needs either *Stack* or a plain *GHC* installation.
+If either of those is installed they can be detected automatically.
+If *Stack* is installed, it will always be used as the default.
 A more detailed explanation can be found in chapter :ref:`pythas_installation`.

 Basic Usage
 -----------

-With an ``example/Example.hs`` file containing a Hello World function ``hello :: IO ()``
+Usage is as easy as it gets if you already know how to import Python modules.
+If we have an ``example/Example.hs`` file containing a Hello World function ``hello :: IO ()``:

 .. code-block:: python